8 Ways to Save Money When Buying Cannabis at Dispensaries

 For some people, cannabis is a medical necessity.
 Common and increased use may moderate prices for medical marijuana eventually.
 Recreational cannabis is a privilege, and like liquor, it has a range of prices aggravated by heavy taxation.

-Like those who like their liquor, some will settle for the well brand, but others prefer the top shelf brand at a higher price.
-If they’re willing to pay the higher price, that’s their decision.
+Like those who like their liquor, some will settle for the healthy brand, but others prefer the top-shelf brand at a higher price.
+If they’re willing to pay a higher price, that’s their decision.
 But, even they will shop for a bargain on the top shelf stuff.